The two-vina experiment

 The two vina-s after the second lowering (2 shruti-s)

-Now we get an equation reporting that the two-shruti intervals are equal in size:
+Now we have an equation which tells us that the two-shruti intervals are equal in size:

 q + r = d + e